Based on your annual credit report that is prepared by the three credit bureaus, Experian,…

 A second misuse is maxing out credit cards.
 Pushing your account to its limits and incurring high balances show you as a higher risk.
 Fair Isaac, the company that determines your FICO score, suggests keeping your balance at no more than 35% of your total credit allowance.
 Since one of the factors used to determine your credit risk is your debt versus your credit allowance, a low debt and high credit allowance paints you as a better credit risk.

 While you may think lowering your amount of credit cards is a good decision, you might want to rethink that.
-Closing down several credit cards, especially your oldest ones, can have a deleterious effect.
+Closing down several credit cards, especially your oldest ones, can have a disastrous effect.
 That 10 year credit card you’ve been keeping paid will no longer be a positive reflection on your credit score, and could be a very large negative effect when you close it.
 Also, if you are closing credit cards and opening new ones in order to get a better interest rate, it can make you appear to be a credit risk.
 Every time you apply for a new credit card, even if you are not accepted, it shows as a negative report on your credit card score.

 When considering new cards, even those in store saving cards can reflect badly on your credit.
 Every time you apply for any type of credit card it is reported to your credit report.
 So suddenly opening up several new lines of credit very suddenly is a red flag to creditors.